ejkington/rimbo-beer-brewery/README.md

 User logout  | logout user | user gets loged out    | PASS Admin booked  | admin approve users request to book event | users request is approved    | PASS

+### Adding and commiting files

+To add files to the repository take the following steps

+In the command line type -
+        git add .
+        git commit -m "This is being committed" git push

+To add all new files or modified file use " ."  - To add a single file use the pathway to the file eg .index.html  or assets/css/style.css
+When committing make sure your comments are clear about what changes have been made.
+Pushing will send your work to the repository

 # Deployment